rbeaden/leich/documents/CTF.md

 > Leich | 8th April, 2019
 --------------------------

+cat ./-  ---escapes the '-' allowing it to be used for examle as a file name.

 ([ctf-katana](https://github.com/JohnHammond/ctf-katana)). - "This repository, at the time of writing, will just host a listing of tools and commands that may help with CTF challenges.
 I hope to keep it as a "live document," and ideally it will not die out like the old "tools" page I had made" -John Hammond

 ([LinEnum](https://github.com/rebootuser/LinEnum)).